Grantee: Alana M. Rojewski, PhD

 • Medical University of South Carolina

-Dr. Rojewski's newly funded study, "Optimizing Tobacco Treatment Delivery for People Living with HIV (PLWH)," will evaluate how to optimize the delivery of evidence-based behavioral and pharmacological tobacco treatment for PLWH.
-She will conduct a type 1 hybrid effectiveness-implementation trial to evaluate the impact of a proactive, opt-out smoking cessation intervention on smoking cessation outcomes and advance understanding of key barriers and facilitators of implementation processes.
-By optimizing the delivery of effective tobacco treatments for PLWH, she and her collaborators hope to increase the number of people receiving tobacco treatment, increase tobacco cessation rates, and reduce the risk of morbidity and mortality from smoking-related causes.
+My current study is a type 1 hybrid effectiveness-implementation trial to evaluate the impact of a proactive, opt-out smoking cessation intervention on smoking cessation outcomes and advance understanding of key barriers and facilitators of implementation processes.
+By optimizing the delivery of effective tobacco treatments for people living with HIV, I hope to increase the number of people receiving tobacco treatment, increase tobacco cessation rates, and reduce the risk of morbidity and mortality from smoking-related causes.

 The first time I saw a patient with an IV pole smoking on the sidewalk outside of the hospital, it stopped me in my tracks.
 Here was a person who was facing significant health challenges from their smoking and still could not quit.
 If this health event was not enough of a motivation, then I would make it my mission to design interventions to help them successfully quit.”